CondorTalon/quadline/README.md

 ## <a name="devs"></a>Developers of Quadline

 The game Quadline was created by Team While, a group of students from University of Toronto Mississauga

+## <a name="contrib"></a>Contributions

+#### Ethan:
+My code contributions to the project includes: creating the GUI of the game, creating the grid class with methods to update the grid model, and adding additional methods into the game and player classes.
+Once the grid, game, and player classes have been created, I connected the classes together and ensured that the backend of the game successfully runs.
+After making sure the backend runs properly, I linked the game model with the GUI and created buttons and handlers for the GUI to update the model as needed.
+I did some testing afterward to make sure the frontend portrays the model correctly.
+Part of the documentation for the grid and game class typed up by me.
+For the README, I contributed by writing up the ‘How to Install and Run Quadline’ section.

 ## THIS IS A WORK IN PROGRESS - MUHAMMAD ##